The impact of running corrections on the Forex market

 The Second Wave in an Impulsive Move

-where to find running corrections1We know by now that an impulsive move is a five-wave structure labeled with numbers, and, out of those five waves, the second and the fourth ones are corrective.
+We know by now that an impulsive move is a five-wave structure labeled with numbers, and, out of those five waves, the second and the fourth ones are corrective.
 In any five-wave structure, one wave needs to be extended, and most of the time the extension is to be found in the third wave.
 That being said, it means that the logical place to look for a running correction is in the second wave.
 This is by far the commonest place where such corrections appear.
 A very common mistake traders make when looking for the possible end of the second wave is to expect it to end around 50%–61.8% retracement into the territory of the first wave.
 This is a general belief, and there are many traders who base their whole analysis on hunting for the third wave to come.
 In reality, if the second wave retraces more than 50%, and goes as much as 61.8% into the territory of the previous first wave, it is unlikely for that move to be the end of the second wave.
 Such a move is actually only part of the second wave, and that part will be only the first corrective phase of a running correction.

 The B-Wave of a Zigzag

-where to find running corrections2Another possibility that a trader should take into account for a place where a running correction may appear is the b-wave of a zigzag.
+Another possibility that a trader should take into account for a place where a running correction may appear is the b-wave of a zigzag.
 As mentioned earlier, a running correction forms after an impulsive wave, and in this case, the a-wave of a zigzag obeys this rule.
 Waves a and c of a zigzag are always impulsive waves, while only the b-wave is a corrective one.
 This b-wave may be a running correction.
 In order to be such a correction, the b-wave will end above (in a bullish zigzag) or below (in a bearish zigzag) the end of the previous impulsive wave.
 The implication of such a thing is that the c-wave is actually going to be bigger than 161.8% when compared with the length of the previous a-wave.
 To find out the minimum distance the c-wave should travel after the running correction is completed, one needs to use the Fibonacci retracement tool and measure the length of the a-wave, in order to find out the 161.8% extension.
 That measured move should be then applied from the end of the b-wave, and in this way, the possible end of the c-wave is found.

 The Fourth Wave in an Impulsive Move

 The last possibility for a running correction to appear is the fourth wave in an impulsive move.
 In this case, the previous third wave is the five-wave structure that needs to form prior to the running correction.
-In order for the fourth wave to be a running correction, it means that the fifth wave will be the one that is going to be extended. where to find running corrections3 This makes the overall five-wave structure an impulsive wave with a fifth-wave extension.
+In order for the fourth wave to be a running correction, it means that the fifth wave will be the one that is going to be extended.
+This makes the overall five-wave structure an impulsive wave with a fifth-wave extension.
 Such patterns are really rare though, and because of that it means a running correction as the fourth wave in an impulsive move is rare as well.
 However, we should take it into consideration as a possibility.

 Out of all the running corrections that can possibly form, in the case that the fourth wave is a running triangle, the price action to follow after the triangle breaks higher should be limited in both price and time.
 We covered this topic earlier in one of our articles here on the Forex Trading Academy.
 These three possibilities are places where running corrections appear in the Elliott Waves theory, and they should limit the possibilities a trader has when counting.